 A design legacy

 After being left to degrade for many years following their creator’s death, only a small portion of Florence’s aging design library has been revived through meticulous hand-traced recreations from the original screens.
 The legacy of Florence Broadhurst lives on through a revival of her daring designs now available through Materialised in Australiasia and various licensees in other parts of the world.
-For links to current products incorporating Broadhurst designs, from furniture to fashion accessories, see the Signature Design Archive website.
 Former and current licensees include fashion labels such as Kate Spade, Akira Isogawa and Zimmerman, along with various homewares specialists in wallpaper and decorating accessories.

 Florence Broadhurst was no saint, but her dramatic flair for living life just as she pleased led to unique and flamboyant designs that were able to spread a measure of her exuberance into the lives of many…and still do today.